Growing Our Legacy

 Maker, Creator, Art, and Science Enrichment Center

-The first floor of the Atkinson Building is being transformed into an immersive learning space where knowledge, curiosity, and creativity meet.
-With PreK-3 and PreK-4 moving to Killgore Hall, St. James not only gains much needed classroom space, but this move also frees other spaces to be transformed for the lower and upper elementary students to learn and grow in creative hands-on ways.
-This renovation will include:
+The first floor of the Atkinson Building has been transformed into an immersive learning space where knowledge, curiosity, and creativity meet.
+With PreK-3 and PreK-4 moving to Killgore Hall, St. James not only gained much needed classroom space, but this move also freed other spaces to be transformed for the lower and upper elementary students to learn and grow in creative hands-on ways.
+This renovation included:

 - Creating a centralized innovative space across the first floor in Atkinson housing a visual art studio, maker space, and Science Technology Engineering Arts and Math (S.T.E.A.M.)
 Lab